To perform the tasks in this chapter, you must be a portal manager or a portal member with the portal-level permissions

 At a minimum, you must have the following permissions:

-Edit Task Flows(to modify the task flow, if necessary)
+Edit Task Flows(to edit the feed location).

 Manage Security and Configuration or